Usage

 Window Configuration

-Prior to the start of a payload window, the satellite bus will boot up the payload and place on it's file system a window configuration JSON file containing configuration for the upcoming payload window.
+Prior to the start of a payload window, the satellite bus will boot up the payload.
+It will then place a window configuration JSON file with information for the upcoming payload window on the payload's file system.
 This configuration includes information provided by the bus and any parameters defined during the creation of the window in the Tasking API.

-Additionally there will be a version number included in the root dictionary.
-The current version is 1.
+Additionally, there will be a version number included in the root dictionary.
+The current version is 2.

 {